 Please note that clause 7 of the Society’s constitution reads: “The Society will exercise due care when arranging its meeting and activities for the benefit of members.
 Members taking part in any meeting or activity do so at their own risk”.
 Click this link to download the full Risk Assessment document.

-Click here for more information about Little Linford Wood.
+Click here for more details about this site.